aloretocornidez/school-notes/notes/fall-2024/553-principle-of-compilation/08-code-optimization.md

 #### Common Patterns in Peephole Optimization

 - Null Sequences | delete useless operations.
-- Combine operations | a jump to a jump -> jump to the ultimate targe the first time.
+- Combine operations | a jump to a jump -> jump to the ultimate target the first time.
 - Algebraic simplification | $i = i * 1 = i$.

 ### Copy Propagation